Skip to main content

 Under the Blade

 I post these with a strong caution.
-These are GRAPHIC and for some may be quite disturbing.
-People are stabbed to death in various circumstances in the videos below.
+They are GRAPHIC and for some may be quite disturbing.
+People are seriously injured and stabbed to death in various circumstances in the videos below.
 Fair Warning.

-I served twenty eight years as a police officer, attended many stabbings and dealt with victims, seen the video evidence of many more, have had friends and colleagues stabbed, including one who suffered what a medical examiner said would have been fatal wounds during a chaotic ground fight with a suspect had he not been mistakenly killed by a responding deputy.
+In my career as a police officer, I attended many stabbings and dealt with the aftermath, and saw the video evidence of many more.
+I have had friends and colleagues stabbed, including one who suffered what a medical examiner said would have been fatal wounds during a chaotic ground fight with a suspect had he not been mistakenly killed by other responding law enforcement.

-There are a lot of notions out there in the "knife training community."
-In the martial arts it is often worse, for people allegedly practicing for "self-cultivation" avidly mimic cutting and stabbing people with swords, knives, and other edged weapons without compunction, all the while lapping up asinine theories from their instructors and peers.
+There are plenty of notions out there in the "knife training community."
+In martial arts it is often worse, for people are allegedly practicing "self-cultivation" while avidly mimicking cutting and stabbing people with swords, knives, and other edged weapons without compunction, all the while lapping up asinine theories from their instructors and peers.

 Many purveyors of this material are highly respected teachers in various martial arts domains, who should be embarrassed at their presumption.
-It is far more obscene, in my thinking, to practice such things in the manner described than it is to study the pain and sacrifice some have made in real life events and learn the lessons, so as to protect ourselves and our loved ones in such an event.
+It is far more obscene, to my thinking, to practice such things in the manner described than it is to study the pain and sacrifice some have made and learn their lessons, so as to protect ourselves and our loved ones if such a horrific event befalls us.

-Proper training should resemble the things below more often than it should embrace "knife fighting," "timetables of death," "switches and timers" and other such nonsense.
+Proper training should be more like what we see in these examples than it should be about "knife dueling," "timetables of death," "switches and timers" and other such nonsense.

 - Chris